Although they may seem minor to other people, these “little” things can be BIG things for highly sensitive people.

 Highly sensitive types often find ourselves on a figurative train that seems to run in a constant circle.
 Years ago, my therapist and I named it the “Locomotion of Self.”

-Sometimes, being highly sensitive can feel like a puzzle with a missing piece: you realize exactly what is missing, but it’s hard to uncover the mystery.
+Sometimes, being sensitive can feel like a puzzle with a missing piece: You realize something is missing, but it’s hard to uncover exactly that missing thing is.

 Over time, I have worked hard to love and embrace my highly sensitive self — after all, it truly is a gift, from my ability to think deeply to my empathetic nature.
 However, not everyone I encounter understands my sensitivity.